Term Life Insurance Quotes

-Those who have a policy and plan on quitting can also get reduced rates by re-taking your medical exam to get a reclassification for your medical risk.
+Those who have a policy and plan on quitting can also get reduced rates by re-taking their medical exam to get a reclassification for their medical risk.
 This also helps to reduce rates, though not every policy offers this.

 “Can’t I just lie about my health to get a better price?”

 The verbal questionnaire is done to get some background on your medical history.
-Life insurance companies will want to know the name, address and phone number of your primary care doctor so they can contact them for medical records, if needed.
-Questions range from your personal health history to that of your family’s.
+Life insurance companies will want to know the name, address, and phone number of your primary care doctor so they can contact them for medical records if needed.
+Questions range from your personal health history to that of your family.

 It is good to be prepared for a medical exam for life insurance.